You would likely benefit from coaching if . . .

 My approach . . .

-Typically coaching sessions are conducted via videoconference or telephone and typically last an hour (although that is not set in stone and there is no need to extend a session longer than is needed to achieve its goals, and cost is prorated accordingly).
+Typically coaching sessions are conducted every few weeks via videoconference or telephone and typically last an hour (although that is not set in stone and the frequency or length of each session is adjusted in advance or on the fly; the cost prorated accordingly).

 Although most coaching sessions are individual, I am open to small-group sessions for the same per-hour cost.
 This allows for 2-5 colleagues to share the cost and learn from each other’s experiences and perspectives.